Chemical Dosing System and Pump: Types, Working & Applications

 How a Dosing System Works

-First, measure the substance using volumetric or gravimetric methods.
-Volumetric measurement determines volume.
-Gravimetric measurement determines weight instead of volume.
+1. Measure the substance using volumetric or gravimetric methods.
+Volumetric systems measure volume.
+Gravimetric systems measure weight.

-Second, control the flow rate using pumps, valves, or similar mechanisms.
-Controlling the flow rate ensures the correct dosage is delivered at the right time.
+2. Control the flow rate using pumps, valves, or similar mechanisms.
+Control ensures the correct dosage is delivered at the right time.

-Third, deliver the dosed substance to the target process using pipes, nozzles, or injection quills.
-Select the delivery method based on the application and the physical properties of the substance.
+3. Deliver the dosed substance to the target process using pipes, nozzles, or other means.
+Choose the delivery method based on the application and the nature of the substance.

-Fourth, monitor the dosing process using sensors and feedback mechanisms.
-Monitoring the dosing process adjusts the dosing rate when the measured concentration deviates from the target value.
+4. Monitor the dosing process using sensors and feedback mechanisms.
+Monitoring adjusts the dosing rate when the concentration deviates.

-Fifth, activate safety features such as alarms, interlocks, and leak detection to prevent overdosing, underdosing, or chemical spills.
-Safety features protect both operators and the surrounding environment.
+5. Activate safety features such as alarms, interlocks, and leak detection to prevent overdosing, underdosing, or spills.

 Worked Example: NaOCl Dosed into Raw Water